Malek Jahan Khanom: Characteristics

+Amir Kabir's ministry

-As widow, she was the de facto regent of Iran for one month, from 5 September until 5 October 1848, between the death of her husband and the accession to the throne of her son.
+As widow, she was the de facto regent of Iran for one month, from 5 September until 5 October 1848, between the death of her husband and the accession to the throne of her son when he arrived to the capital accompanied by Mirza Taghi Khan.
+Holding so much power in that time, she oppressed the rebellions across Iran when many statesmen felt unable to and dismissed her late husband's Grand vizier, Haji Mirza Aqasi.
+After his coronation, Naser immediately appointed Mirza Taghi as the grand vizier and gave him the title of Amir Kabir.

-As queen mother, she exerted considerable political influence during the reign of her son from 1848 until her death in 1873.
+As queen mother, Malek Jahan who was often referred to as Mahd Olia, exerted considerable political influence during the reign of her son from 1848 until her death in 1873.
 She is described as a strong personality and politically gifted.
 Strongly rooted in family and clan networks, she tended to favour and support the Qajar nobility rather than merited commoners, partly also perhaps because members of the Qajar family and clan had much better access to her as compared to outsiders.
+These all started to add tension to her relationship with Amir Kabir.